NelsonDav1d/Dashboards/DataAdvertising/README.md

 ## Introduction

+This repository contains resources for creating a dashboard for a synthetic advertising scenario.

 The script in Python folder generates synthetic advertising data and stores it in a CSV file.
 The data simulates a marketing campaign scenario with randomly generated data.

+Feel free to utilize it for practice purposes.

 ## Usage